CONDITIONS

 3Does my diet affect my hyperpigmentation?

-Consuming an anti-oxidant-rich hyperpigmentation diet can help lessen skin darkening.
+Consuming an antioxidant-rich hyperpigmentation diet can help lessen skin darkening.
 Your diet, therefore, can play an essential role in controlling this condition.
+Our aesthetic doctor in Durbanville, Stellenbosch, Wellington and Paarl can guide you on dietary choices that support skin health alongside your treatment.

 If you don't take time for your wellness, you will be forced to take time for your illness.